Bare Root Planting Guides

-- Cut stakes from long, upright branches taken off the parent plant.
+Cut stakes from long, straight branches taken off the parent plant.
 Typically, lives stakes should be between 18 and 24 inches long and at least three-eighths of an inch in diameter.
 Follow the guidelines suggested in the ethics of plant collection (below).

-- Use long stakes at least one-half inch in diameter when planting in riprap (rocks).
-The longer, thicker stakes will survive heating and drying better than smaller diameter cuttings.
+Use long stakes at least one-half inch in diameter when planting in riprap (rocks).
+The longer, thicker stakes will survive heating and dry better than smaller diameter cuttings.